domingogallardo/apuntes-lpp/docs/teoria/tema01-historia-lenguajes-programacion/tema01-historia-lenguajes-programacion.md

 ## Bibliografía

-* Introducción capítulo 1 SICP, *Building Abstractions with Procedures*
+* Introducción y capítulo 1 del Structure and Interpretation of Computer Programs: *Building Abstractions with Procedures*
-* Capítulo 1.2 PLP, *The Programming Language Spectrum*
+* Capítulo 1.2 Programming Language Pragmatics: *The Programming Language Spectrum*
-* Capítulo 1.3 PLP, *Why Study Programming Languages*
+* Capítulo 1.3 Programming Language Pragmatics, *Why Study Programming Languages*
-* Capítulo 1.4 PLP, *Compilation and Interpretation*
+* Capítulo 1.4 Programming Language Pragmatics, *Compilation and Interpretation*
 * Raul Rojas, "Konrad Zuse's legacy the architecture of the Z1 and Z3", IEEE Annals of the History of Computing, Vol. 19, No. 2, 1997
 * Charles Petzold, "Code", Microsoft Press, 2000 (Capítulo 18: "From